cni-genie/CNI-Genie/docs/CNIGenieFeatureSet.md

 ## Existing features

 **Feature 1: CNI-Genie "Multiple CNI Plugins"**
-* Interface Connector to 3rd party CNI-Plugis.
+* Interface Connector to 3rd party CNI-Plugins.
 The user can [manually select one of the multiple CNI plugins](multiple-cni-plugins/README.md)

 **Feature 2: CNI-Genie "Multiple IP Addresses"**
 * Injects multiple IPs to a single container.
 The container is reachable using any of the [multiple IP Addresses](multiple-ips/README.md)